*FTC Disclosure - If you make a purchase through a link on this site, we receive a small commission at no extra cost to you.*

-We’ve come to the rescue to share our bra fitting know-how and help you to avoid these 7 top mistakes that women commonly make in their quest to find the right bra size.
+Below, we share our bra fitting know-how and several tips and tricks to help you avoid the 7 major mistakes commonly made in the quest to find the right bra size.

 Ideally you’ll want to get fitted for a bra when you’re either braless or wearing an unlined bra.
 This allows the tape measure an accurate measurement of your true shape and measurements.